brite-code/brite/docs/spec/src/declarations/classes.md

 Method accessibility in a Brite program is specified by its {Access} modifier.

 Note: Instead of making instance methods the default and introducing a `static` keyword, Brite chooses to require a `this` parameter on all instance methods.
 This is to hammer home that class instance methods are actually functions.
 For instance a method can be called from a class `MyClass.myMethod(this, foo, bar)` or from an instance `this.myMethod(foo, bar)`.
 The `this` identifier does not come out of nowhere unlike other languages (JavaScript, Java).

-TODO: Reflection in {BaseClassMethod} and {InterfaceMethod}.
-Allows us to automatically derive implementations for structural type classes like `Equality`, `Serialize`, or `Deserialize`.